 - Have at least four wheels and a gross vehicle weight of less than 14,000 pounds.

-- Draw energy from a battery with at least 4 kWh (each additional kWh can increase the amount of credit hours) and be recharged from an external source.
+- Draw energy from a battery with at least 4 kWh and be recharged from an external source.
+Each additional kWh can increase the number of credit hours.

 - Be purchased new in or after 2010 and begun driving in the year claiming the credit.